 What does the consultation and test patch involve?

 The consultation involves a discussion with the laser practitioner who will examine your skin and hair type for suitability.
-A test patch is carried out to determine the best treatment settings and to avoid overdosing the skin.
-If any adverse effects are experienced on the test patch area, we may need to re-assess your treatment programme.
+A test patch is carried out to determine the best suitable laser and treatment settings and to avoid overdosing the skin.
+If any adverse effects are experienced in the test patch area, we may need to re-assess your treatment program.
 A test patch is mandatory for each area to be treated.

-During your consultation we will assess the skin and hair and plan a tailor-made programme that will offer you the best results to suit your needs.
-On average we recommend a course of 6 sessions.
-However, some clients do not need to return after 3 treatments.
-Hence we recommend that you pay per treatment, instead of paying for a course.
+During your consultation, we will assess the skin and hair and plan a tailor-made program that will offer you the best results to suit your needs.
+On average, we recommend a course of 6-8 sessions.
+However, some clients do not need to return after 3to 4 treatments and some may need a couple of more sessions.
 The sessions are typically spaced 4 – 6 weeks apart.

 How long does each treatment take?

-This depends on the size of the area you are having treated and you will be advised during your consultation.
-The ND YAG Laser uses a variable spot size from 3 to 10mm.
+This depends on the size of the area you are having treated.
+The lasers have a variable spot size from 3 to 30mm.
 These are some of the largest in the industry.
 This enables us to clear an area very quickly, which also reflects in the price.
 For example, a bikini and underarm together takes about 30 minutes, an upper lip takes 10 mins.

-Does the laser treat blond / Grey hair / Very fine?
+Does the laser treat blond / gray hair / Very fine?

 The hair is not to be removed from your skin during treatment as the old, dead hair (the hair cast) has to work its way out.
-The hair cast often appears to be growing hair for up to two weeks after treatment, after which it will fall out.
+The hair cast (the treated hair, which falls out by itself) often appears to be growing hair for up to two weeks after treatment, after which it will fall out.
 You can remove the hair cast by shaving, trimming or depilatory cream.
 Waxing and plucking are not acceptable methods of removing the hair between treatments.

 Do your best to minimize a suntan to the area being treated as a suntan can put your skin at risk as the increased skin pigment will absorb some of the laser heat.
 This includes sun beds and self-tanning creams.
 Do not apply aggravating creams to the skin before or during the course of treatment.
 This includes Glycolic Acid (AHA creams) and Retin-A cream.
-Also be sure to tell us if you have been taking any tablets for acne such as Roaccutane, for any period in the year before treatment or if you are taking any herbal medications as these can make your skin sensitive to laser.
+Also, be sure to tell us if you have been taking any tablets for acne, for any period in the year before treatment or if you are taking any herbal medications as these can make your skin sensitive to laser.

-- Avoid restrictive clothing or excess friction on the area
+• Avoid restrictive and tight clothing or excess friction on the area